How to Create a Customer Journey Map (and Increase Conversions)

 Customer-centric organisations emphasise getting to know their customers and their needs before developing strategies and plans driven by sales or revenue considerations.

 Peter knew best who his targeted audience was and what they liked and disliked.
-And this is what he started building his strategy on.
-Instead of focusing on his products and their features, he designed his company from his customer’s perspectives, always considering what they need and the best ways to solve their problems.
+He started building his strategy on this.
+Instead of focusing on his products and their features, he designed his company from his customers’ perspectives, always considering their needs and the best ways to solve their problems.

-According to Ann Lewnes, EVP and CMO of Adobe: “The term ‘customer experience’ won’t exist in the organisation of the future.
-It will be so deeply entrenched in a company’s product, process, and culture that it will be synonymous with the brand and represent the only way to do business.”
+According to Ann Lewnes, EVP and CMO of Adobe: “The term ‘customer experience exists in the organisation of the future.
+It will be so deeply entrenched in a company product, process, and culture that it will be synonymous with the brand and represent the only way to do business.”

 But what can a budding entrepreneur do to become a customer-centric organisation?